-When you visit your physician for a spondylosis diagnosis, he or she will ask you about your medical history to find out if you or any family members have had back or neck problems in the past.
-Genetics are believed to play a role in the development of degenerative spinal conditions like spinal arthritis.
-Your physician will likely also want to know if you’ve had any other health problems or previous surgeries.
+When you visit your doctor for a spondylosis diagnosis, he or she will ask about your medical history to learn if you or your family members have had neck or back problems in the past.
+Genetics are believed to play a role in the development of degenerative spinal conditions like spondylosis.
+Your physician will also want to know if you’ve had any other health conditions or previous surgeries.

-The inflammation and stiffness associated with spondylosis can affect the normal, healthy movement your back or neck is usually capable of performing, so testing your range of motion may also be part of your evaluation.
-Your physician may also check the reflexes in your hands and feet, as a poor reflex response may point to nerve compression or damage.
+The inflammation and stiffness associated with spondylosis can affect the normal, healthy movements of your neck or back, so testing your range of motion may also be a part of your evaluation.
+Your physician may also check the reflexes in your hands and feet as poor reflex responses may point to nerve compression or damage.

-Once your physician accurately ascertains a spondylosis diagnosis, he or she will likely recommend a course of conservative treatments, such as pain medication, anti-inflammatory drugs, and physical therapy.
-If several weeks or months of these treatments fail to provide relief, you may be asked to consider surgery.
-Before you consent to any procedure, contact the orthopedic specialists at Laser Spine Institute to find out if you’re a candidate for one of our minimally invasive spondylosis procedures.
+Once your doctor makes a spondylosis diagnosis, he or she will likely recommend a course of conservative treatments, including rest, medication and physical therapy.
+If several weeks or months of these treatments do not relieve symptoms to resume normal activity, you may need to consider surgery.